OHG Lab @ New Mexico State University

-We are a genetics/microbiology lab studying disease ecology, microbial ecology, and immunogenetics of amphibians and reptiles We are based at Dominican University of California in San Rafael, CA. Our research explores the microbial diversity and genetics of North American amphibians, reptiles and their pathogens.
+We are a genetics/microbiology lab studying disease ecology, microbial ecology, and immunogenetics of amphibians and reptiles We are based at Dominican University of California in San Rafael, CA until December 2023.
+Our research explores the microbial diversity and genetics of North American amphibians, reptiles and their pathogens.

 Our salamander research was featured in the NBC Bay Area's segment "Climate in Crisis".
 Check out our students in action collecting and swabbing salamanders for microbiome and Bd monitoring across sites affected by the 2020 California wildfires.

 OHG Lab Scientists have presented research at three separate conferences so far in 2023!